 Case in point.
 Last year I was planning a trip to Sri Lanka and thought since I was close – relatively speaking, I may as well go to India afterward.
 As I was filling out the visa for India, I realized that my passport needed to be valid for six months in order to be allowed entry.
 Mine was only valid for 5 months and 22 days!
 As I didn’t have time to renew my passport before finalizing my travel plans, India didn’t happen.

-Always check how long your passport has to be valid for when traveling.
+When going on international trips, always check how long your passport has to be valid for when traveling.
 There are a surprising number of countries that require it to be valid for at least six months.
+This is one of the biggest travel mistakes you could ever do.

 2) Not Buying the Complete Travel Insurance Policy